Micjanov/gilded-rose-kotlin/README.md

-# Gilded Rose starting position in Kotlin
+# Gilded Rose in Kotlin

 Here you can see my take on the Gilded Rose Refactoring Kata.